farm-ng/amiga-dev-kit/website/docs/support/github-101.md

 This will allow you to `pull`, `branch`, `push`, etc. to your heart's content on public and your personal and team's private repos.
+You should only need to do this once per device, unless you delete the key or remove it from your GitHub account.

 ## Your Identity